gefero/data_misc/README.md

 # Data Miscelánea

-Some functions and code I developed, specially for preprocessing.
+Some functions and code I use... specially for data preprocessing.